openhab/openhab-docs/developers/development/guidelines.md

 1. The manifest must not have any version constraint on package imports, unless this is thoughtfully added.
 Note that Eclipse automatically adds these constraints based on the version in the target platform, which might be too high in many cases.
 1. The manifest must include all services in the Service-Component entry.
 A good approach is to put `OSGI-INF/*.xml` in there.
 1. Every exported package of a bundle must be imported by the bundle itself again.
+1. Test fragments may have the bundles `org.junit`, `org.hamcrest` and `org.mockito` in the "Require-Bundle" section.
+This is the only exception to not having "Require-Bundle" at all.
+1. Any 3rd party content has to be added thoughtfully and version/license information has to be given in the NOTICE file.

 ## C. Language Levels and Libraries

-1. Eclipse SmartHome requires at least JavaSE 7.
-Hence no features of Java 8 must be used within the code.
-To allow optimized JavaSE 8 runtimes, the set of Java packages to be used is furthermore restricted to [Compact Profile 2](http://www.oracle.com/technetwork/java/embedded/resources/tech/compact-profiles-overview-2157132.html).
+1. Eclipse SmartHome generally targets JavaSE 8 with the following restrictions:
+ * To allow optimized JavaSE 8 runtimes, the set of Java packages to be used is furthermore restricted to [Compact Profile 2](http://www.oracle.com/technetwork/java/embedded/resources/tech/compact-profiles-overview-2157132.html)
 1. The minimum OSGi framework version supported is [OSGi R4.2](http://www.osgi.org/Download/Release4V42), no newer features must be used.
 1. For logging, slf4j (v1.7.2) is used.
 1. A few common utility libraries are available that every Eclipse SmartHome based solution has to provide and which can be used throughout the code (and which are made available in the target platform):